Pleochism/pylor/DOCS.md

 arbitrary level of access to some arbitrary operation.
 The only requirement is that the string be unique amongst all defined permissions.
-Permissions have no intrinsic meaning beyond that assigned by the system using them (apart from those auto-generated for Rester endpoints, which do intrinsically control access to those endpoints).
+Permissions have no intrinsic meaning beyond that assigned by the system using them (apart from those auto-generated for Pylor endpoints, which do intrinsically control access to those endpoints).

 By convention, permission strings are hierarchical, separated by